 Point Lobos State Natural Reserve, with its headlands, coves, and rolling meadows, is situated 4 miles south of Carmel along historic Cabrillo Highway 1.

 The reserve boasts one of the best underwater habitats in the world, which provides Scuba divers a world-class experience as they swim among seals, sea lions, sea otters, gray, humpback, and blue whales.

-The most popular trails in the reserve along the cliffs.
-If you plan on saying up on the cliffs be sure to bring some binoculars so you can check out the sea lions.
-Depending on what time of the year you visit you may also be able to see migrating whales as they travel along the coast.
+The most popular trails in reserve along the cliffs.
+If you plan on saying up on the cliffs, be sure to bring some binoculars so you can check out the sea lions.
+Depending on what time of the year you visit, you may also be able to see migrating whales as they travel along the coast.

 Whaler’s Cove is the shortest hike (or drive) from the main entrance.
-Located Just above the cove, you will find Whalers Cabin Museum.
-The cabin was built in the 1850’s and was part of a small village that was once located there.
+Located just above the cove, you will find the Whalers Cabin Museum.
+The cabin was built in the 1850s and was part of a small village that was once located there.

 The cabin now houses a museum that features a collection of Native American artifacts, Chinese fishing equipment, and early photographs of the area.
-There is an easy trail at the far end of the cove next to the parking lot that makes a loop around Cannery Point that offers amazing views.
+There is an easy trail at the far end of the cove next to the parking lot that makes a loop around Cannery Point that offers impressive views.

 Sea Lion Point

 Sea Lion Point has a parking lot along with and information station.
 There is usually a docent stationed here that can answer any questions on where to go and what to see at Point Lobos State Natural Reserve.
 A loop trail from the parking lot offers views of the sea lions frolicking on the rocks below.